 But there are a few other things I want to tell you before reading my bio.
 My family has been through a lot.
 That’s why I have a deep love of God’s Word that healed my mind, Jesus who rescued my soul, and Christian counseling that helped the shattered parts of my heart be reshaped in a more whole and healthy way.

-Art and I, along with our crazy number of kids and three grandkids, are very honest about what we’ve been through and have a great passion to help other families heal after infidelity, trauma, and tragedies they didn’t see coming.
+I’m very honest about what I’ve been through and have a great passion to help other women and families heal from the trauma of infidelity and other tragedies they didn’t see coming.

 Here’s one thing you can always know when visiting my place in real life or on the internet: you are safe here.
 Your questions are welcome.
 Your uncertainties and doubts will never be judged.
 Your heart will be tenderly held.
 And the Bible messages I bring you will also be presented with both deeply researched truth and deeply felt grace.